LinuxForHealth/health-patterns/enrich/README.md

 ## Using the pattern

-By default, there are two important external services exposed by the LinuxForHealth Enrichment Pattern: NiFi and Kafka via expose-kafka.
+By default, there are two important external services exposed by the Enrichment Pattern: NiFi and Kafka via expose-kafka.
 Again, as mentioned above, the urls for those services are provided in the post-deployment information.
 Let’s go through them one by one and discuss their corresponding functionality.

 #### [NiFi](https://github.com/apache/nifi)
 Let’s start with the alvearie-nifi service: `https://<<external-hostname>>/nifi`.
 Once you login using the `username` / `password` defined in the nifi section of the `values.yaml` (default is **alvearie** / **wats0nHealth**) you will see the Nifi canvas.